julio641742/gnome-shell-extension-reference/REFERENCE.md

 - OutputStreamSlider:
 - InputStreamSlider:
 - VolumeMenu:
 - Indicator: The [panelMenu.SystemIndicator](#panelmenujs) defining the volume indicator.
-Containst a [slider.Slider](#slider.js) for the volume of each of your sound devices and adjusts its icon according to the volume
+Containst a [slider.Slider](#sliderjs) for the volume of each of your sound devices and adjusts its icon according to the volume

 ###### ###############################################################################

+## config.js
+Contains the constants:
+- PACKAGE_NAME: `gnome-shell` (non-localized name of the package).
+- PACKAGE_VERSION: your gnome-shell version, a string (e.g. '3.22.2').
+- HAVE_BLUETOOTH: whether `gnome-bluetooth` is available (1 or 0).
+- HAVE_NETWORKMANAGER: whether `networkmanager` is available (0 or 1)
+- GETTEXT_PACKAGE: `gnome-shell`.
+GNOME-shell's gettext package name.
+- LOCALEDIR: the locale directory (/usr/share/locale).
+- LIBEXECDIR: /usr/libexe/
+- SYSCONFDIR: /etc

 ## extensionUtils.js
+Contains the extensions object (maps UUID to extension object, described in `createExtensionObject`)
+- Helpful functions:
+    - `getCurrentExtension`: call it from your extension file to get the current extension object (`imports.misc.extensionUtils.getCurrentExtension()`).
+    - `versionCheck`: checks if the version in metadata.json is compatible with the current shell version.
+    - `isOutOfDate`: checks if an extension is out of date.
+    - `createExtensionObject`: creates an object representing an extension.

 - ExtensionFinder:

 ## fileUtils.js
+Functions:
+- deleteGFile: deletes a `Gio` file object ("work around `delete` being a keyword in JS" -- just calls `file['delete'](null)`).
+- recursivelyDeleteDir: recursively deletes a directory.
+- recursivelyMoveDir: recursively move a directory.

 ## gnomeSession.js

 ## history.js
-- HistoryManager:
+- HistoryManager: An object that remembers text up to 512 items `DEFAULT_LIMIT` and optionally saves them into a `gsettings` key

 ## ibusManager.js
 - IBusManager:

 ## jsParse.js
+This is a set of functions doing some basic parsing of javascript code in order to provide sensible autocompletions.

+The main function you will probably want to call from external modules (according to the source) is `getCompletions(text, commandHeader, globalCompletionList)`.
+There are a whole bunch of other helper functions in there too.

+> See the source for full documentation.

 ## keyboardManager.js
 - KeyboardManager: